nicodoukas/sopra-fs25-group-34-client/README.md

 - CSS: styling
 - Vercel: handling deployment of client and hosting client
 - REST: handling communication between client and server
+- Next.js: dynamic routing

 ## High-level components
 - [Overview](https://github.com/nicodoukas/sopra-fs25-group-34-client/blob/main/app/overview/page.tsx):
 This is the entry page after logging in.
-From here, the user can access his profile, friend list and open invitations.
+From here, the user can access their profile, friend list and open invitations.
 They can search users, create a lobby and access the game rules.
 - [Lobby](https://github.com/nicodoukas/sopra-fs25-group-34-client/blob/main/app/lobby/%5Bid%5D/page.tsx):
 The lobby page shows all the members of the lobby and the user's friends, which they can directly invite.
 This page is already "connected" to websockets to ensure direct updates from a new user joining.
 The host can start the game from here.
 - [Game](https://github.com/nicodoukas/sopra-fs25-group-34-client/blob/main/app/game/%5Bid%5D/gamepage.tsx):